 - Bring bottled water for drinking, cooking, and brushing teeth.

-- Purify untreated water before using—boil, filter, or sterilize.
+- Purify untreated water before using.
+This may mean boil, filter, or sterilize water.

-- Thoroughly wash or peel raw fruits and vegetables before eating.
+- Wash or peel raw fruits and vegetables before eating.

 When traveling overseas: